Raynes/updoc/README.md

 command again without the `-p` arg.

-`updoc` requires that `sendmail` or some similar equivalent program be available and configured to send email without extra information.cs
+`updoc` requires that `sendmail` or some similar equivalent program be available and configured to send email without extra information.

 ## License